Daniele1926/Twitch-VODs-Backup-Telegram/README.md

 INSTALL

 1. Download repository
-2. use pip install aiohttp aiofiles cryptg aiosqlite yt_dlp shutil psutil telethon tqdm (if you are root user, you need to write --break-system-packages at the end)
+2. use pip install  ffmpeg ffprobe  aiohttp aiofiles cryptg aiosqlite yt_dlp shutil psutil telethon tqdm (if you are root user, you need to write --break-system-packages at the end)
 3. modify config.json according to the little guide inside (if you have telegram premium you can do 4GB instead of 2GB upload size
+4. if you want to download sub-only vods, you need user auth token and cookies from twitch in netscape format (you can with cookie editor extension)

 RUN

 ON WINDOWS
-Just double click start.bat
+Download FFmpeg and FFprobe .exe, put in the folder and just double click start.bat

 ON LINUX
 Go to directory and launch with "python3 __main__.py"